lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_04.md

  imt1                        1                4               3      1122
 </pre>

+The following commands are almost always used in preparation of writing FEHM model files.
+They are not always needed but using them will cause no harm.
+It is good practice to include in case they are needed.

-FEHM uses properties assigned to the voronoi volumes around the mesh vertices (nodes), and does not use the cell (tet elements.
-It is nice to color the cells for discrete materials when making images, but since we normally do not use them, we set the element attribute **itetclr** to 1.
-This avoids algorithm using multi-material elements.
+- Set cell colors to 1.
+FEHM uses properties assigned to the voronoi volumes around the mesh vertices (nodes).
+Though cell colors are better for images, they are not used in FEHM simulations.
+It is good practice to set the element attribute **itetclr** to 1.
+This avoids routines looking for multi-material elements.

+- Reset the itp array when materials are changed.
+This array is important to some routines.

+- The [`**resetpts/parent**`](https://lanl.github.io/LaGriT/pages/docs/commands/RESETPT.html) command will remove the parent-child relationship is established in the settets command.

-Sometimes during the meshing process there will be duplicate or double-defined nodes nodes created.
+- Sometimes during the meshing process there will be duplicate or double-defined nodes nodes created.
 Use the `filter` command to find and tag nodes as `dudded`.

-The **rmpoint/compress** will remove dudded nodes and adjust the conneectivity.
+- IMPORTANT: Nodes tagged for removal will not be deleted from the mesh object until **rmpoint/compress** is called.
+This will remove any dudded nodes and adjust the connectivity.

-Note.
-The [`**resetpts/parent**`](https://lanl.github.io/LaGriT/pages/docs/commands/RESETPT.html) command will remove the parent-child relationship is established in the settets command.
-It is not often needed but will do nothing unless needed.

-Note.
-It is good practice to use `resetpts/itp` when materials are changed.
-This will update the itp boundary tags which some routines use.
-Nothing will happen if itp does not need changing.

 ```
 cmo/select/mo_tet